Google Fi for Seniors: Phones, Prices, and Reviews

 - Unlimited talk and text: Even Google Fi’s basic plan comes with unlimited talk and text.

-- Price cap: Since it’s easy to rack up fees for extra data, Google Fi caps its monthly bills at $70, at which point you can use unlimited data with no extra charges.
+- Price cap: Since it’s easy to rack up fees for extra data, Google Fi caps its monthly bills at $80 for one line, at which point you can use unlimited data with no extra charges.

 - International coverage: As a plus for people with friends, family, or colleagues abroad, Google Fi offers international call coverage at no extra charge.